 Jump Photo & Chibi-chibi

-A colleague asked me why Indonesians so obsess with jump picture.
-I honestly do not know why Indonesians like this pose but It might have something to do with the fact that we don’t like taking only one picture.
-The first picture is usually normal smiling picture, followed by free style photo, then ugly face, chibi-chibi and to end the session jump photo.
+A colleague once asked me why Indonesians so obsess with jump picture.
+Do you know why?
+I honestly do not have answer to this question, but if I am allowed to guess, it might has something to do with with the fact that we don’t like taking only one picture.
+The first picture is usually normal picture with a nice smile, followed by free style, ugly face, chibi-chibi and ended with a jump.

 like love is chibi-chibi.
 The style is so famous until our president, SBY, has his chibi-chibi photo.
 Google it and you’ll find it amusing.